SciML/Surrogates.jl/docs/src/BraninFunction.md

 plot(p1, p2, title="True function")
 ```

-Now it's time to try fitting different surrogates and then we will plot them.
+Now it's time to try fitting different surrogates, and then we will plot them.
 We will have a look at the radial basis surrogate `Radial Basis Surrogate`. :

 ```@example BraninFunction